Variable Annuity Fraud Attorney

 • Complexity confusion: You still do not understand how your variable annuity works despite owning it for years

-FINRA Rules Protecting Variable Annuity Investors
+Regulatory Protections for Variable Annuity Investors

-The Financial Industry Regulatory Authority (FINRA) has established specific rules to protect investors from variable annuity fraud.
+FINRA has established specific rules to protect investors from variable annuity fraud.
 Understanding these rules can help you determine whether your broker violated their obligations.

 FINRA Rule 2330: Deferred Variable Annuities